 - Approach it in the same way as you would set up your lesson plan for the school year

-- Map out WHAT you want to accomplish (I.e. save for the ultimate trip in the summer months, deferred salary leave, children’s education, emergency fund, etc.)
+- Map out WHAT you want to accomplish (I.e. boost summer cash flow, take a deferred salary leave, save for children’s post-secondary education, build up an emergency fund, etc.)

 - Assign a timeline as to WHEN you want to accomplish each of those items

 - Then work backwards to figure out how much you need to save in order to achieve those goals

 Learn more about how to set goals, assign timelines, and put your own financial plan into motion.

 While this one may seem pretty obvious, the latest numbers from Statistics Canada have the national household debt-to-income ratio at 172.3%.
 That means for every dollar in household disposable income, Canadians carry approximately $1.72 in credit market debt (which includes consumer credit cards and mortgage/non-mortgage loans).